-The 4th National Indigenous Drug and Alcohol Conference is being held in Adelaide, South Australia at the Stamford Grand from 11 – 14 October 2016.
+The 4th National Indigenous Drug and Alcohol Conference is being held in Glenelg, South Australia at the Stamford Grand from 11 – 14 October 2016.

 The theme of the Conference is Showing Initiative: AOD Interventions Required to Close the Gap by 2030.